Stimpson speaks out against CDC cruise guidelines - Lagniappe Mobile

 “I think it has been onerous and I think it has been heavy-handed when you look at what’s going on in the airline industry and all,” Stimpson told a gaggle of reporters as the Sensation was docking at the Mobile, Alabama Cruise Terminal.
 “I can tell you because of our constant communication with Carnival that we know the protocols they have in place, we know the tests.
 They have nurses on board.
 They are going to have everything they need on board to take care of people, to protect them and also to get them off the ship if they need it.”

-The CDC has moved away from an all out prohibition against cruises and instead has instituted a phased approach to new bookings.
+The CDC has moved away from an all-out prohibition against cruises and has instituted a phased approach to new bookings instead.
 But Carnival has previously called even the new approach “unworkable.”

-The CDC phases include: the establishment of lab testing of crew onboard cruise ships in U.S. waters; simulated voyages designed to test a cruise ship operators’ ability to mitigate COVID-19; and a certification process and a return to passenger voyages in a manner that mitigates the risk of COVID-19 introduction, transmission or spread among crew and passengers aboard ships, according to the order.
+According to the order, the CDC phases include the establishment of lab testing of crew onboard cruise ships in U.S. waters; simulated voyages designed to test a cruise ship operators’ ability to mitigate COVID-19; and a certification process and a return to passenger voyages in a manner that mitigates the risk of COVID-19 introduction, transmission or spread among crew and passengers aboard ships.

+Carnival is canceling sailings on all ships but three through the end of July, spokesman Vance Gulliksen wrote in an email.
+The three ships the company is focusing on are at ports in Florida and Texas, a Carnival statement confirmed.

 The Sensation arrived in Mobile Friday morning to a celebration that included the Excelsior Band, Azalea Trail Maids and USS Alabama Crewmates.
 The ship docked to allow USA Health employees to vaccinate the 110 crew members onboard against COVID-19.
 As for when the ship could again take passengers on cruises, Stimpson said he doesn’t know.